CMY-K/CMY-K.github.io/_pages/about.md

 ---

 <div style="margin-bottom: -3px;">
   I’m a Third-year undergraduate student in the School of Computer Science and Technology at <a href="http://cs.hitsz.edu.cn/">Harbin Institute of Technology, Shenzhen</a>, advised by Prof. <a href="https://cuiyungao.github.io/">Cuiyun Gao</a>.
-I will receive my Bachelor’s degree from <a href="http://cs.hitsz.edu.cn/">Harbin Institute of Technology, Shenzhen</a> in June 2026.
+I am going to receive my Bachelor’s degree from <a href="http://cs.hitsz.edu.cn/">Harbin Institute of Technology, Shenzhen</a> in June 2026.
 And I'm applying for 26fall Ph.D.
 </div>

 <div style="margin-bottom: -3px;">
-  🧠 My current research interest focuses on LLM-based DevOps automation and code intelligence.
+  🧠 My research interest focuses on LLM-based DevOps automation and code intelligence.
 </div>

 <div>
-  📮 Although I am still in the exploration stage, I am always open to discussions and collaborations!
-Feel free to <a href="mailto:mingyuchen8248@gmail.com">contact</a> me.
+  📮 Although I'm still in the exploration stage, I am always open to discussions and collaborations!
+Feel free to <a href="mailto:mingyuchen8248@gmail.com">contact</a> me!
 </div>